Breast Cancer In Black Women: What You Should Know

 Social determinants of health, like socioeconomic status, access to healthcare and insurance coverage, significantly impact breast cancer outcomes.
 Being uninsured or underinsured leads to delays in treatment and lower quality of care.

 Black women are approximately 4 percent less likely than white women to be diagnosed with breast cancer.
 Yet, they are significantly more likely to die from it.
-The American Cancer Society found that women in Indiana and Illinois on the average have a 20 percent chance of dying from breast cancer.
-That number jumps to more than 25 percent of Black women in Indiana and more than 30 percent in Illinois.
+The American Cancer Society found that women in Indiana on the average have a 20 percent chance of dying from breast cancer.
+That number jumps to more than 25 percent of Black women in Indiana.

 Fear, family history and social determinants of health all play a role in the higher death rates from breast cancer.
 Starting routine mammograms earlier can help improve breast cancer outcomes.